Keto Homemade Mayonnaise

-The easiest 3 minute homemade paleo and Whole30 mayonnaise recipe, made in a mason jar with a hand immersion blender.
-This paleo and Whole30 approved mayo is guaranteed to turn out perfect every time, it will not break.
+The easiest Keto homemade mayonnaise recipe, made in a mason jar with a hand immersion blender.
+This mayo is guaranteed to turn out perfect every time, it will not break.
 It tastes amazing, and is so much healthier than store bought!
+Paleo, Whole30, low carb, gluten free, grain free, dairy free, sugar free, clean eating, real food.

-Now that I have made this homemade paleo and Whole30 mayonnaise, I will never buy mayonnaise at the store again.
+Now that I have made this homemade Keto Homemade mayonnaise, I will never buy mayonnaise at the store again.
 This is so much easy!
 I can honestly make it in 3 minutes.

 You put all the ingredients in the mason jar, then insert the hand immersion blender.
 When you turn on the immersion blender, the container is perfectly sized to allow the ingredients to move around just enough to get super whipped and emulsified.

 You leave the immersion blender on at the bottom of the jar for a good 20-30 seconds before moving it.
 You’ll see the egg and oil emulsifying and turning white.
-Then you slowly lift up the immersion blender to continue emulsifying, and within a minute or 2 you have a jar of fresh, delicious and ultra healthy paleo and Whole30 mayonnaise!
+Then you slowly lift up the immersion blender to continue emulsifying, and within a minute or 2 you have a jar of fresh, delicious and ultra healthy Keto mayonnaise!

 And the best part?
 You store the mayonnaise in the jar you just made it in!
 Which means virtually no clean up.
 I just have to clean off my immersion blender.